mlglegobloxer/mlglegobloxer/README.md

 ### Hi, im George 👋

-Im an aspiring data scientist 🤔 📈 / ML engineer ⚙️
+Im an aspiring ML engineer ⚙️  🤔

 Some of my favorite resources include: